Quicklist: Coffee Tables

 Metal table tops often accompany industrial styled designs, but can also appear alongside an array of build materials and shapes.
 Resistant to stains or water damage, and always cool to the touch, a metal top can be fashioned for timeless or distinctly modern looks.

 The full power of creative design has been unleashed in the world of coffee tables.
 This is where we get into the truly unique, specialized tables that can add a striking focal point to any living room.
-We begin with more familiar designs before moving into unknown territory.
+We begin with some common designs before moving into less familiar territory.

 Traditional coffee tables are perhaps the most common seen to this day.
 With a style reaching back through the last century, their appeal is demonstrably timeless.
 Traditional tables will almost always be crafted from carved wood, and shaped into a rectangle or oval surface.